clarkehackworth/GUSH-API/README.md

 ## Notes
 If you want to use Google's authentication instead of the script's API key password, you can use a script to generate the URL(s) and open browser windows which will ask for user interaction and Google authentication before interacting with the API
 ## Disclaimer
-The API password is designed to be a low level of security.
+The API password is designed to be a minimun level of security.
 If the data you are using is sensitive, please considered the security architecture and the implications thereof.